Oleg Znarok: Early and personal life

 Oleg Znarok was born 2 January 1963 in Ust-Katav, Russian SFSR, USSR, present-day Russian Federation.
 His father, Valeri Znarok, was a football (soccer) player at the time, who later had a long coaching career.
 A young Oleg was introduced to hockey, when his grandfather brought him and his younger brother to a local skating rink.

 Znarok had a successful and long career as a player before moving on to coaching.
 Playing for 23 years, across several leagues: Soviet, German, as well as several games in the Czech Extraliga and the AHL of North America.

 One of Znarok's youth teammates from Traktor Chelyabinsk was Vyachislav Bykov, who played for CSKA Moscow and the Soviet National Team.
 Bykov, after a successful playing career, coached the Russian National Team to back to back gold medals in 2008 and 2009 at the IIHF World Championships.
 He'd be replaced (after finishing 6th at the 2010 Winter Olympics and 4th at the 2011 IIHF WC) in favor of Zinetula Bilyaletdinov, a former star player of rival Dynamo Moscow, who coached the Russian team to a gold medal in 2012, posting an undefeated record of 10–0.
 In turn, he too was replaced (after finishing 5th at the 2014 Winter Olympics): this time in favor of Znarok himself.
 Znarok coached Russia to a gold medal in 2014, also going 10–0, winning silver in 2015 and two bronze medals in 2016 and 2017.
 He also led Russia to a 4th-place finish at the 2016 World Cup of Hockey.

 Oleg is married.
 He and his wife Ilona, have two daughters, Valeria and Alisa.
 Valeria is in marketing and Alisa is a model.
 Alisa is currently married to hockey player Artemi Panarin.

 Oleg first saw his wife in the stands at a hockey game.
 She was not a sports fan, but came out to support her friends.
 Seeing her again at a post match celebration, at a local restaurant, Oleg worked up the courage to approach her.
 They have been together ever since.

-In the attic of their house, Ilona has put together something of a museum of hockey memorabilia.
+In the attic of the family home, Ilona has assembled a collection of hockey memorabilia documenting her husband's carrier, including medals, awards and jerseys.
 Among other items, it holds Znarok's ever growing collection of medals, awards and jerseys.
-One such item is an NHL contract that Oleg was given to sign by the Boston Bruins, untranslated.
-As Oleg did not speak English and had no one nearby to translate it for him, he turned it down when he thought the dollar amount was too low.
-It was only a decade later that he found out that the numbers written down, the only part he could understand, were for a monthly salary and not a yearly one.
+Among the items is an unsigned contract offered to Znarok by the Boston Bruins, of the NHL, which was never translated into Russian.
+As Znarok did not speak English and had no one available to translate the document for him, he declined the offer, believing the salary figure to be too low.
+He did not learn until roughly a decade later that the figure, the only portion of the contract he had been able to read represented a monthly rather than annual salary.